← Back to Blog

 7. What is the difference between a Deployment and a StatefulSet?

 Deployment manages stateless pods.
-Pods are interchangeable โ they can be killed and replaced in any order.
-Each pod gets a random name suffix (e.g., nginx-7d8f9c-xkz2p).
+Pods are interchangeable — each gets a random name suffix.

 StatefulSet manages stateful pods.
-Each pod has a stable, predictable identity (mysql-0, mysql-1, mysql-2).
+Each pod has a stable, predictable identity (mysql-0, mysql-1).
 Pods are created and deleted in order.
-Each pod can have its own persistent volume that follows it through reschedules.
+Each pod can have its own persistent volume.

-Use Deployments for: Web servers, API services, workers โ anything that doesn't need to remember who it is.
+Use Deployments for: Web servers, API services, workers.

-Use StatefulSets for: Databases (MySQL, PostgreSQL), message queues (Kafka), Elasticsearch โ anything that needs stable identity or persistent storage.
+Use StatefulSets for: Databases, Kafka, Elasticsearch — anything needing stable identity or persistent storage.

 8. Your pods are in CrashLoopBackOff.
 Walk me through your debugging process.